/ Girolibero / to cycle bike paths bikes and accessories travel by bike

 5,500 km

-A fairly soft start in the middle of Connemara with its musical atmosphere.
-No fewer than 6 capitals are traversed: from Dublin to London and then Berlin, Warsaw, Minsk and last pedal stroke in the grandiose Red Square in Moscow.
-There are no shortage of peaks of majesty along the way, such as the Snowdonia Nature Park in Wales, made up of 100 lakes, endless pristine mountains and legends.
-Then there is the primeval Bialowietza Forest between Poland and Belarus where the European bison still lives in the wild.
+It’s a fairly gentle start in the heart of Connemara, with its musical atmosphere.
+No fewer than six capitals are traversed, from Dublin to London, then Berlin, Warsaw and Minsk, with the final pedal stroke taking place in the grandiose setting of Red Square in Moscow.
+There is no shortage of majestic peaks along the way, such as the 100 lakes and endless pristine mountains of Snowdonia Nature Park in Wales, which is shrouded in legend.
+Then there is the ancient Bialowieza Forest, straddling the border between Poland and Belarus, where the European bison still roams free.

 Eurovelo 3 The Pilgrims’ Route